 Teams played at local schools and churches before finally basing themselves at Dales Park and St Peters in Bentleigh.
 Competition was held on Saturday afternoons.

 After successfully lobbying the Federal (Labor) Government, a grant of $175,000 was obtained.
-The City of Caulfield then supplemented with an additional $75,000.
+The City of Caulfield then supplemented this with an additional $75,000.
 This money was to construct the courts, establish the Association and make available some facilities in the existing pavilion at Duncan MacKinnon Reserve.

 Eight courts were constructed on the area originally used as a junior soccer oval and were officially opened on 25 July, 1993.

 Caulfield and District Netball Association (CDNA) commenced in 1992 and selected its name due to being located in the (then) City of Caulfield.
 Committee members were all volunteers.
 The first President was John Boorn, who had been an active member of the sub-committee seeking to establish the courts.

-To obtain members, expressions of Interest were called for from local clubs.
-Approximately eight clubs joined.
+To obtain members, expressions of Interest were called for from local clubs and approximately eight clubs joined.
 Competition switched to Saturday mornings, with around 55 teams.
-Since that time, the Association has steadily expanded, and in 2018 has 195 teams participating.
-Competition has spread to include Friday evenings, when the 11/under competition is run.
+Since that time the Association has steadily expanded, and in 2020 has 200 teams participating.
+Competition has spread to include Friday evenings when the 11/under competition is run.

-On 28thOctober, 2015 the new Pavilion at Duncan Mackinnon Reserve was officially opened, providing C&DNA with improved facilities including canteen and changing rooms.
-Office space for the Association was relocated to Moorleigh Community Village, where several staff work part-time to complete all the administrative and “behind the scenes” operations.
+On 28 October 2015 the new Pavilion at Duncan Mackinnon Reserve was officially opened, providing C&DNA with improved facilities including a canteen and changing rooms.
+Office space for the Association was relocated to Moorleigh Community Village, East Bentleigh where several staff work part-time to complete all the administrative and “behind the scenes” operations.